ray2501/tcl.mqttc/README.md

 `persistence_type` is used by the client.
 1 is using in-memory persistence.
 0 is using the default (file system-based) persistence mechanism.

+`-cleansession` is for MQTT 3.1/3.1.1, and `-cleanstart` is for MQTT 5.

 `-trustStore` is specifying the file in PEM format containing the public digital certificates trusted by the client. `-enableServerCertAuth` is an option to enable verification of the server certificate.
 If -enableServerCertAuth flag setup to 1, user needs setup the PEM format file path by using `-trustStore`.

+`-session-expiry-interval` is for MQTT 5 protocol.

+`-version' is specifying the protocol version, you can specify 3.1, 3.1.1 or 5, or just setup to 0.

 Sub command `publishMessage` QoSs parameter is he quality of service (QoS) assigned to the message.